kaushikbchaudhary/discipline-stack/README.md

 # Execution OS

-Execution OS is a production-ready Next.js app for simple daily execution tracking with a 30-day plan and proof capture.
+Execution OS is a goal-agnostic execution tracker with a 30-day plan and proof capture, built for a 100% free deployment stack.

 ## Versioning
 - Current version: 0.4.0